tarwn/lessthandot-hugo/blogs/content/posts/2012-10-12-why-does-sys-dm_exec_requests-not.md

 What You Should Look For

-Now, what would be effective is for sys.dm\_exec\_requests to actually work the way it implies, but that isn’t the fact.
+Now, what would be effective is for sys.dm\_exec\_requests to actually work the way it implies, but that isn't the fact.
 In this case, look at [DBCC OPENTRAN][2] to verify we have the open transaction we think we do.

 sql
 dbcc opentran